tsurumeso/vocal-remover/README.md

 Download the latest version from [here](https://github.com/tsurumeso/vocal-remover/releases).

 ## Usage
 Running the following code will split the mixture audio into an instrumental track and a vocal track.
-They are saved as `instrumental.wav` and `vocal.wav`.
+These tracks are saved as `*_Instrumental.wav` and `*_Vocal.wav`.

 ### Run on CPU
 ```